Volkskammer: Membership

-In 1976, the Volkskammer moved into a specially constructed building on Marx-Engels-Platz (now Schloßplatz again), the Palace of the Republic (Palast der Republik).
+In 1976, the Volkskammer moved into a specially constructed building on Marx-Engels-Platz (now Schloßplatz, as it was before the birth of the DDR), the Palace of the Republic (Palast der Republik).
 Prior to this, the Volkskammer met at Langenbeck-Virchow-Haus in the Mitte district of Berlin.

 Initially, voters in East Berlin could not take part in elections to the Volkskammer, in which they were represented by indirectly elected non-voting members, but in 1979 the electoral law was changed to provide for 66 directly elected deputies with full voting rights.